The Federal Child Support Guidelines: Step-by-Step

 - you are married and have separated, but neither of you has applied for a divorce.

 You may have already dealt with child support issues under provincial or territorial laws before making an application under the Divorce Act.
-You may want to consult a lawyer to advise you in this situation.
+You may want to consult a legal adviser to assist you in this situation.

 The chart below may help to clarify which child support guidelines apply in your situation.